aginies/Deploy_HA_SLE_cluster/README.md

 ## Configuration

-Create different configuration scenarios using the `scenarios/*.ini` files.
+Create different configuration using the `conf/*.ini` files.
 See the existing scenarios for details on what can be configured.